 APPLICATION AND SELECTION

-|August 2018||Health Leaders Cohort 2 participants notified of selection|
+|By Friday, February 5, 2021||Health Leaders Cohort 4 participants notified of selection|

-|September 2018||Program Orientation Calls with small groups of Health Leaders|
+|Late February 2021||Program orientation calls with small groups of Health Leaders|

 KEY PROGRAM DATES

 |April 19-21, 2021||Virtual Cohort 4 Intro Forum (if held in person, location TBD)|